Recent Theoretical Advances in Non-Convex Optimization: Stochastic First-Order Methods

 $\delta$ is some small positive number preventing from the division by zero and typically taken of the order $10^{-8}$.
 Default values $\beta_1 = 0.9$ and $\beta_2 = 0.999$ from the original paper \cite{kingma2014adam} often make Adam work well in practice.
 Adam was initially analyzed in the online convex case, but then authors of \cite{reddi2019convergence} found out the flaw in the proof for Adam and proposed a convergent variant of Adam called AMSGrad.

 \textbf{Convergence Guarantees.} While the superiority of AdaGrad and Adam in comparison to SGD was noticed in many application \cite{duchi2013estimation,lacroix2018canonical,Goodfellow-et-al-2016}, the best-known complexity bounds for AdaGrad, Adam, and their modifications are the same or even worse than ones for SGD \cite{chen2018convergence, zhou2018convergence, zaheer2018adaptive, ward2019adagrad,defossez2020convergence}.
 Furthermore, these complexity results in non-convex case under more restrictive assumption, e.g., uniformly bounded second moment of the stochastic gradient, than their counterparts for SGD.
 Among other works providing complexity results for Adam and AdaGrad in the non-convex case we emphasize \cite{defossez2020convergence} because of the generality and the simplicity of the proofs.
-Moreover, the unified analysis of proximal variants of AdaGrad and Adam was proposed in \cite{yun2020general}.
+Moreover, the unified analysis of proximal variants of AdaGrad and Adam was proposed in \cite{yun2020general}. \eduard{Furthermore, we emphasize the recent work \cite{shi2020rmsprop} where authors analyse RMSprop without assuming uniform boundedness of the gradients.}